-When the welfare of the camper, other campers, or camp property/equipment is jeopardized, the parent(s) or guardian(s) may be notified to pick up their camper at their own expense.
+When the welfare of the participant, other participants, or camp property/equipment is jeopardized, the parent(s) or guardian(s) may be notified to pick up their participant at their own expense.
 Travel arrangements will always be made in advance with the parent or guardian.
 Program fees will be forfeited.
-In the case of a serious incident, the campers involved may not be invited back for future experiences.
+In the case of a serious incident, the participants involved may not be invited back for future experiences.